 To be eligible and receive an FFVP grant, school food authorities (SFA) currently participating in any of the federal child nutrition programs (CNP), must be in good standing in the operation of those programs.
 They must also be in compliance with all related regulations during the application process and anytime during the course of the grant period.

-This means that an SFA cannot be documented as having an open serious deficiency in its operation of the Child and Adult Care Food Program (CACFP) or the Summer Food Service Program (SFSP) and cannot have an active reimbursement hold in the School Nutrition Program (SNP) related to nonsubmission of or unacceptable corrective action documentation (7 CFR, sections 226.6[c][iii], 225.11[c], and 210.24 respectively).
+This means that an SFA cannot be documented as having an open serious deficiency in its operation of the Child and Adult Care Food Program (CACFP) or the Summer Food Service Program (SFSP) and cannot have an active reimbursement hold in the School Nutrition Program (SNP) related to nonsubmission of or unacceptable corrective action documentation (per Title 7 of the Code of Federal Regulations [7 CFR], sections 226.6[c][iii], 225.11[c], and 210.24 respectively).

-If an SFA knowingly submits false information on its grant application or invoices, the CDE may deny or collect the agency’s grant funding.
+If an SFA knowingly submits false information on its grant application or invoices, the California Department of Education (CDE) may deny or collect the agency’s grant funding.

 The following criteria are considered when determining good standing.
 Any of the factors below may affect your agency’s eligibility to receive grant funding: